massivelivefun/gstti-test-solver/README.md

 # gstti-test-solver

-A small and simple test solver for quickly getting through gstti's tests.
+A small and simple test solver for quickly getting through gstti.com tests.

 ## Description